huz4f/huz4f/content/Blogs/Tech.md

 hidesummary: true
 draft:
 ---
-Ok choosing a name for this was quite hard, \
 We all know technological advancements have been drastically changing human lives, from extending lifespan to ease of many tasks we now take forgranted.

 So what are these Ramifications of Technology and how has it affected our lives beyond its marvellous breakthroughs?